USD ($)

 What is Switching?

-Switching is the process of transferring data packets between devices using a network switch.
-A network switch is a hardware component that links multiple computers within a Local Area Network (LAN).
+Switching is the process of transferring data packets between devices in a Local Area Network (LAN) using a network switch.
+The network switch is a hardware component that links multiple computers within a Local Area Network (LAN).

-Operating at Layer 2 (the Data Link layer) of the OSI model, switches manage the flow of data seamlessly, without requiring user configuration.
+Switches operate at the Layer 2 (the Data Link layer) of the OSI model, and manage the flow of data seamlessly, without requiring user configuration.
 They forward packets based on MAC addresses, ensuring that data is sent only to the intended device, thus optimizing network performance.

 Switches operate in full-duplex mode, which allows simultaneous communication between devices, reducing the likelihood of packet collisions.
 Unlike traditional hubs that broadcast messages to all connected devices, switches utilize bandwidth more efficiently by targeting specific destinations.